osmlab/atlas/src/main/java/org/openstreetmap/atlas/geography/atlas/raw/creation/README.md

 The raw Atlas flow is comprised of three separate stages.
 They're explained in detail below:

 1. Raw Atlas - this is the first Atlas type that is created.
 It's a direct representation of the PBF data in Atlas format.
-This Atlas contains only Points, Lines and Relations.
+This Atlas contains only Points, Lines, Areas, and Relations.
 It does **not** contain country code assignment or way-sectioning.

-2. Sliced Raw Atlas - the sliced raw Atlas is made up of Points, Lines and Relations with each one containing one or more country code for which country it belongs to.
+2. Sliced Atlas - the sliced  Atlas is made up of Points, Lines, Areas, and Relations with each one containing one or more country code for which country it belongs to.
 For details on this process, see the Slicing package README file.

-3. Sectioned Raw Atlas - this is the final sliced and sectioned artifact, which is made up of all Atlas entities - Points, Nodes, Edges, Lines, Areas and Relations and is fully ready for processing.
+3. Sectioned Atlas - this is the final sliced and sectioned artifact, which is made up of all Atlas entities - Points, Nodes, Edges, Lines, Areas and Relations and is fully ready for processing.

 ### General Principles